Wolox/wolmo-core-android/FEATURES.md

 It also provides this extra feature:
 - `requireArgument(key: String): T`: get argument by the given [key] and returns it as a non-null [T].

+# Wolmo testing features

+### WolmoPresenterTest
+A base that setups the environment for a Wolmo's [BasePresenter] test.
+It also provides a prepared environment for annotated mocks.

+### CoroutineTestRule
+A Junit Test Rule that allows to use Coroutines main dispatcher on a test.
+If [runOnAllTests] is false then all tests will have this configuration, otherwise just those that have [CoroutineTest] annotation.